 When you buy The Clean Swift Handbook, you’ll get instant access to:

 - A 102-page PDF ebook based on the Clean Swift iOS Architecture for Fixing Massive View Controller blog post (updated for Xcode 9, Swift 4, and the latest templates).
 You can read the original post, but this ebook is updated to work with the latest versions so that you won’t waste time on translating from the old to the new.
 The book also covers all use cases in all scenes and the routing between them.

 - A Setup Tutorial screencast to get up and running quickly

 - The Quick Start Guide so you can implement your first feature today

 - A complete VIP diagram to show you the big picture

-- BONUS One free month of 24/7 access to my premium mentorship program (a $99 value) where you can join our private Slack team to get help when you’re stuck, with additional access to even more screencasts and tutorials in our private Wistia group.
-There is already a 3-hour screencast on how to convert your existing project to Clean Swift.
-I’ll be adding another one on how to add unit tests later this week.
+- BONUS One free month of 24/7 access to my premium mentorship program (a $99 value).
+You’ll participate in our private Slack team to get help when you’re stuck.
+You’ll get instant access to screencast tutorials in our private Wistia group.
+There are currently two screencast series on the following topics:

 You can get all these goodies for just $79.

 My goal is to teach you how to write clean Swift code.
 That’s why I include all these bonuses.
 That’s why The Clean Swift Handbook is more expensive than other ebooks that teach you a bunch of stuff, but only a few chapters are useful.
 The handbook is a complete walkthrough of building an iOS app using the Clean Architecture.
 Every chapter is applicable.